yduf/yduf.github.io/_posts/2021-09-22-3dprint-sculpture.md

 see also
 - [LuBan](https://www.luban3d.com/) - autocut software for printing big parts
 	- [How to Easily Print Large Models on Your 3D Printer](https://www.youtube.com/watch?v=uY2lr0GNEVs)
+- [Make Plaster Statues from 3D Prints — No Silicone Required](https://www.youtube.com/watch?v=2j9BSms_avc) - print hollow mold in pla and smooth them with steam for unfolding (by cutting them).

 ###  [Scan the World](https://www.myminifactory.com/scantheworld/)
 - [Venus Reclining on a Sea Monster with Cupid and a Putto](https://www.thingiverse.com/thing:24263)